 - Common multi-camera setup conditions

-- 3D Model of the projection screen:
+- 3D Model and UV map of the projection screen:

 - Planes, Cylinders, Domes/Panadomes models can be generated automatically in VIOSO.